 When you add or remove a detector from the network, it is automatically detected by the GigE server.
-A manual network scan can also be launched from this menu by selecting "Scan Network."
+A manual network scan can also be launched by right-clicking the camera icon and selecting "Scan Network" from the menu options.
 This action will refresh the information of the device connected to the network.
-The "About Sapera GigE Server" option will display the version of the installed GigE driver.